sablier-labs/docs/docs/reference/06-errors.md

 [Click here](flow/contracts/libraries/library.Errors) to see the full error list in Flow protocol.

+## Bob & Escrow Error List

+[Click here](bob/contracts/libraries/library.Errors) to see the full error list in Bob and Escrow protocols.

 ## Resources

 - [Custom Errors in Solidity](https://blog.soliditylang.org/2021/04/21/custom-errors/): deep dive into the custom error